Bachelor of Applied Science

 Designated as an Intelligence Community Center of Academic Excellence

-The BAS in Intelligence Studies serves students who have earned an Associates of Applied Science, civilians working with defense contractors, and active-duty military personnel.
+The BAS with an emphasis in Intelligence Studies serves students who have earned an Associates of Applied Science, civilians working with defense contractors, and active-duty military personnel.
 Topics covered in the degree program highlight the historical and political context of the intelligence field and provide students with a deeper social and cultural understanding of world regions critical to U.S. national and international intelligence communities.

 Designated as an Intelligence Community Center of Academic Excellence (IC-CAE) by the Defense Intelligence Agency, the program will provide access to language development and cultural immersion through study abroad initiatives and foreign language immersion for students who qualify at no additional cost.
 The IC-CAE designation also provides students with professional development and recruitment opportunities and a competitive edge when seeking intelligence internships and employment.